ldbc/lsqb/README.md

 ### Running the benchmark

 The following implementations are provided.
+The :whale: symbol denotes that the implementation uses Docker.

 Stable implementations: